 During this process of truly looking at art, we are transformed and taken to another place, a place outside of reality.
 We are consumed by the narrative.
-For example, the dramatic action in the Renaissance masterpiece The Birth of Venus occupies our mind.
+For example, the dramatic action in the Renaissance masterpiece The Birth of Venus occupies our minds.

 This mentally transformative experience has a physical impact on our well-being.
 The experience of looking can be interactive, sensory, cognitive, emotional, or even spiritual.
-Studies show that this repeated experience can have a long-term change on our brain circuits.
+Studies show that this repeated experience can have a long-term change in our brain circuits.

 Anyone can be creative and that is why creating art is something that everyone can get involved in.
-Whether it is the process of drawing everyday or working towards a finished painting, it takes you away from any daily worries or stress that you might experience.
+Whether it is the process of drawing every day or working towards a finished painting, it takes you away from any daily worries or stress that you might experience.

-Perhaps the most expressive technique of painting that comes to mind is that of Jackson Pollock, the famous pioneer of abstract expressionism.
+Perhaps the most expressive technique of painting that comes to mind is that of Jackson Pollock, the famous pioneer of Abstract Expressionism.
 Called “action painting,” Pollock would use the full force of his body to throw paint onto huge canvases.

 Pollock’s technique presents the physicality of making art and the effect on his mental well-being.
 The artist struggled with alcoholism throughout his life and turned to painting as a form of escapism.
 This also demonstrates that art does not have to be a meticulous, time-consuming process and can be very enjoyable.